Mekhlabhishek/Test1/book/chapter-11.md

 ## 11.4 Miscellaneous

-Now page for sign-in is in place let's create a page for sign-up as follows
+Now page for sign-in is in place, let's create a page for sign-up as follows

 ```
 import signUpSelectors from "../selectors/sign_up_selectors";